eclipse-sumo/sumo/docs/web/docs/Simulation/Meso.md

 The option **--meso-recheck** {{DT_TIME}} can be used to delay traffic flow into a fully occupied segment.
 Whenever a vehicle cannot move into the next segment because it is full, the given value acts as a time delay before checking again whether the segment has capacity to receive another vehicle.
 By default this delay is set to 0.

+## LTM: alternative longitudinal model

+When setting option **--meso-ltm**, an alternative longitudinal model (the mesoscopic **L**ink **T**ransmission **M**odel) is activated.
+This model is based on a [publications](https://www.sciencedirect.com/science/article/pii/S1569190X26000018) by Ying-Chuan Ni et. al.

+Instead of classifying segments as jammed/free based on **--meso-jam-threshold**, this model achieves jam dynamics by tracking gaps between cars that travel upstream when a car exists a segment.
+Whereas the other model achieves increased headway whenever a car travels from a "jammed" segment into another "jammed" segment, the meso-LTM model achieves increased headway whenever a segment is filled with cars and the gaps have not yet reached the upstream boundary of the segment.
+The following parameters are used by the model:

+- **meso-tauff**: minimum headway when traveling (default *1.13*), also the time for a gap to travel backwards by 7.5m if a car was traveling at free flow speed
+- **meso-taujf**: minimum headway when traveling after the vehicle was blocked (waitingTime > 0)
+- **meso-taujj**: the time for a gap to travel backwards by 7.5m if a car was *not* traveling at free flow speed (default *1.4*)

 ## Lateral Model

 Lateral movement is not modelled explicitly.
 Vehicles may overtake each